discretize/discretize-guides/fractals/molten-furnace/index.md

 ## Weapon Testing Arena

 After entering the arena (and at each new phase), 2 Champions spawn, which your party needs to separate and kill.
-Not separating them will cause them to reflect damage back to the attacker via a unique buff called [Sentinel Retribution](https://wiki.guildwars2.com/wiki/Sentinel_Retribution).
+Not separating them will cause them to reflect damage back to the attacker via a unique buff called <Skill data={{ name: "Sentinel Retribution", description: "Sentinel suit is shielding its target; attack damage is reflected back to its source.", icon: "https://wiki.guildwars2.com/images/b/b5/Sentinel_Retribution.png" }} />.

 At the same time, you will survive a series of weapons tests.